 In Figure 3, we also show a sample of ionization parameter contours.
 Since the ionization parameter is dependent on both φH and nH (as described in § 3.1.4), contours of the ionization parameter create constant sloped lines on our grid.
 As seen in the figure, temperature increases with increasing U, reaching a peak of 107 K. It should be noted that there is not a strong relationship between gas density and temperature, but that certain heating and cooling mechanisms do change slightly along constant U values (Korista et al. 1997; hereafter K97).
 This produces the slight variation in temperature along the U contour lines.

 Though the general trend exhibited by our temperature contours is consistent with the literature, we find a dip in our temperature contours around log(nH ) = 1 when our models include grains.
 Tracking the heating at log(φH) = 12, we find that at log(nH ) = 0, the heating is dominated by grains and He I. However at log(nH ) = 1, He II and H I dominate the heating.
 This trend continues as 2 log(nH ) 4.
 The cooling at log(nH ) = 0 is dominated by O VI and dust, but then at log(nH ) = 1, Ne V and C IV are the dominant cooling mechanisms.
 Then, from 2 log(nH ) 4, O IV and O III dominate cooling again.
 This suggests that a change in the dominant cooling mechanism may be causing the fluctuation in temperature across the LOC plane.
-Overall, this does not pose too much concern, however, as most of the emission lines we track do not optimally emit in such low (0 log(nH ) 2) hydrogen density environments.
+Overall, this does not pose too much concern, however, as most of the emission lines we track do not optimally emit in such low (0 log(nH ) 2) hydrogen density, moderate ionizing flux environments.

 In the bottom left of this figure, we also show the parameter space explored by other studies.
-Depicted in red is a study by Levesque et al. 2010, in green is Kewley et al. 2001, and in yellow is Moy et al. 2001.
-Levesque et al. 2010 modeled local and low-metallicity starburst galaxies with z < 0.1.
-Kewley et al. 2001 modeled IR starburst galaxies and developed a new theoretical classification scheme for starbursts and AGN galaxies based on the optical diagnostic diagrams.
-Lastly, Moy et al. 2001 try to relate the evolution and metallicity of the starburst to the past star formation history of the host galaxy, again basing their study and parameter range on observational evidence.

-We show these studies overlaid on our grid to emphasize the breadth of our parameter space.
+Depicted in red is a study by Levesque et al. 2010, in green is Kewley et al. 2001, and in yellow is Moy et al. 2001.We show these studies overlaid on our grid to emphasize the breadth of our parameter space.
 It is worth noting that the studies listed above (Levesque et al. 2010, Kewley et al. 2001, and Moy et al. 2001) were looking at low-z galaxies and explored a parameter space that represents local H II regions.
-On the other hand, we do not limit our study to low-z or to typical Orion conditions but explore more extreme conditions.
+On the other hand, we do not limit our study to low-z or to typical Orion conditions but explore more extreme conditions that were likely more prevalent in the early universe.

 3.3 Equivalent Width Predictions

+General Features

 In the following, we explore the general trends found across the different emission line grids.
-We elaborate on some of the discussion from K97, Ferguson et al. (1997), and Baldwin et al. (1995).

 Many of the emission lines display similar basic trends across the locally optimally emitting cloud plane.
-They emit in a narrow range of ionization parameters; thus, there is not much emission in the bottom right corner of our grids (low ionization parameter: high nH, low φH) where the gas is under-ionized and even less in the top left corner (high ionization parameter: low nH, high φH) where the gas is over-ionized.
+They emit in a narrow range of ionization parameters; thus, there is not much emission in the bottom right corner of our grids (low U: high nH, low φH) where the gas is under-ionized and even less in the top left corner (high U: low nH, high φH) where the gas is over-ionized.